kruzifix/Klaesh-Proto/README.md

 ## TODO
 - You can reduce your startup time if you configure your web server to host .unityweb files using gzip compression.

-- on hover entity/tile (in inputstate); every entity/hextile needs own PointerHandler for hovering to work!

 - action point system?
 - floating/scrolling text in screen and worldspace (i.e. above unit)